mocra/custom_google_forms/README.md

     heroku config:add EXPECTED_DOMAIN='some.yourdomain.com'

-If specified, 'yourdomain-my-google-forms.heroku.com/someform' automatically redirects to 'some.domain.com/someform'.
+If specified, 'yourdomain-google-forms.heroku.com/someform' automatically redirects to 'some.domain.com/someform'.

 For example, for http://forms.mocra.com we used:

     heroku config:add GOOGLE_ANALYTICS='UA-5370510-4'
     heroku config:add EXPECTED_DOMAIN='forms.mocra.com'

+# Getting Started

+Once deployed, go to the /google_forms/new URL and add your first form.
+Once it is validated and added, you can start using it using the links shown.

 # License